ToC2ME/ToC2ME/README.md

   <li>Data End: 2016-12-01 </li>
 </ul>

 <p> Please be aware that the network code 5B has been used for a number of temporary seismic deployments over the years with data housed at IRIS.
-In order to download the ToC2ME data, the correct dates in 2016 need to be inserted. </p>
+In order to download the ToC2ME data, the correct dates in 2016 need to be inserted.
+The full station list and associated metadata can be found <a href="https://ds.iris.edu/mda/5B/?starttime=2016-01-01T00:00:00&endtime=2017-12-31T23:59:59"> here</a>. </p>

 <h2> References </h2>